bglidwell/strapi-plugin-activitylog/README.md

-# strapi-plugin-activitylog
+# Strapi plugin ActivityLog

- Activity Log for Strapi
+A quick description of ActivityLog.